 There are a number of good ways for dealing with idea-trashers.
 Perhaps the best and simplest approach is with a series of questions that force them to clarify themselves, and contribute something positive.
 For example:

 - Is the whole idea bad or just part of it?

 - How do we fix the part that needs improvement?

 - In what ways do the risks you’ve identified outweigh the benefits?

 - Is there a better idea we should be considering?

-If they continue to be negative, you can always try a little gentle sarcasm, with a question like, “So, basically we should stop trying to come up with new ideas altogether?
+If you try this, and they continue to be negative, the last resort may be some gentle sarcasm with a question like, “So, basically we should stop trying to come up with new ideas altogether?
 Is that what you’re getting at?”